-External condoms (sometimes called 'male condoms') are a highly effective form of contraception and prevent most types of sexually transmissible infections (STIs) and unplanned pregnancy.
+External condoms (sometimes called 'male condoms') are a highly effective form of contraception (preventing unintended pregnancy).
+Condoms are the only form of contraception that also help prevent sexually transmissible infections (STIs).

 Condoms should always be used with a water-based lubricant, like KY Jelly or Wet Stuff, on the outside of the condom.
 Use lots of lubricant, especially for anal sex.
 Don't use oil-based lubricants, like Vaseline or baby oil, as they weaken the condom.
 Don't use saliva either, as it dries too quickly and may contain an infection.

 Things to consider